 Lather-up creams are sold in jars or tubs, or in small tubes for traveling convenience.
 They contain between 30 and 50 percent fat (usually coconut oil, an-all-natural oil that does not penetrate the skin), as well as glycerin, which is why their lather is so rich and thick, providing the best possible protection.

 The British brands Truefitt & Hill, Geo F. Trumpers, D.R.
 Harris as well as Taylor of Old Bond Street all produce great shaving creams with a variety of different fragrances.
-But London is not only the home of traditional barber shops.
-Within the last couple of years, new types of barber shops with Spa-like experiences have popped up all over town, such as Murdock London, Pankhurst, and Gentlemen‘s Tonic just to mention a few.
-They all created their signature shaving and grooming products, some of which contain rather exotic ingredients such as Babassu Oil and Manuka Honey in the Gentleman’s Tonic product and their customers like it.
-Now, these niche products are sold around the globe, and the quality shaving trend continues with the openings of new shaving parlors in luxury hotels in Hong Kong and Dubai.
+But London is not only the home of traditional barber shops –within the last couple of years, new types of barber shops with Spa-like experiences have popped up all over town, such as Murdock London, Pankhurst, and Gentlemen‘s Tonic , just to mention a few.
+They have all created signature shaving and grooming products — some of which contain rather exotic ingredients (such as Babassu Oil and Manuka Honey in the Gentleman’s Tonic product) — to their customers’s approval.
+Now, these niche products are sold around the globe, and the quality shaving trend continues with the opening of new shaving parlors in luxury hotels in Hong Kong and Dubai.

 Fortunately, excellent traditional shaving creams are not only available made in England.
-For example, Claus Porto is a centenary Portuguese soap manufacturer that produces shaving products under the brand Musgo Real that are highly recommended by the shaving blogosphere.
+For example, Claus Porto is a centenary Portuguese soap manufacturer that produces shaving products under the brand Musgo Real that are highly recommended by shaving enthusiasts.

 One of the most recent shaving product brands comes from New Zealand.
 Triumph & Disaster was founded in 2011 by young, enthusiastic entrepreneurs.
 With cool marketing and a great product, they were able to get noticed in Europe and the USA in less than two years.